eidolon-ai/eidolon/examples/eidolon_examples/code_search/Readme.md

   -H 'Content-Type: application/json' \
   -d '{ "instruction": "How do I create an Agent?
 Be concise" }'
 ```
-The first request to the server may take a few minutes since the serer needs to load the documents and code into memory.
-Subsequent requests will be faster.

 ## Self-Exploration Challenge